-Lydia attended law school at the University of Missouri-Kansas City School of Law, where she was a scholarship recipient on the National Trial Advocacy (“Mock Trial”) team.
-She also served as a Comment Editor for the UMKC Law Review, Parliamentarian for the Student Bar Association, and member of the Phi Delta Phi International Legal Honor Society.
+Lydia attended law school at the University of Missouri-Kansas City School of Law, where she was a scholarship recipient on the National Trial Advocacy team.
+She also served as a Comment Editor for the UMKC Law Review, Parliamentarian for the Student Bar Association, member of the Phi Delta Phi International Legal Honor Society, and member of the Black Law Students Association.
 While attending law school, her law journal comment, “The Youth Sports Concussion Act and Why Congress Needs to Get Its Head in the Game,” was selected for publication and appeared in the UMKC Law Review.

 Prior to joining AWKO, Lydia worked as a federal law clerk for Senior Judge Callie V.S.
 Granade on the United States District Court for the Southern District of Alabama.